-Loan applications are normally taken on Tuesday evening between 7:00pm and 8:00pm.
-If this time is inconvenient, we can take an application at any time during opening hours, either in the office or by phone, however the application may have to wait for approval until the following Tuesday evening.
+We can take an application at any time during opening hours, either in the office or by phone, however the application may have to wait for approval until the following Tuesday afternoon.

 Members registered on the website may also submit a loan application online.
 However, please allow 24 hours for the application to be received in the office - applications must be submitted by Monday to reach the Credit Committee by Tuesday's meeting.